AlokRanjanIN/Cognizant-AI_Internship/README.md

 2. Navigate to the project directory.

-3. Explore the notebooks in the `Task1/` and `Task2/` directories for detailed analysis and modeling steps.
+3. Explore the notebooks in the respective Task directories for detailed analysis and modeling steps.

-4. Access the datasets in the respective directories for conducting your own analysis.
+4. Access the Python module in Task Four directory for training the model and outputting performance metrics.

-5. Refer to the reports in the `Task1/` and `Task2/` directories for insights and findings from each task.

 ## License
 [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en)